 EXPLORE THE TOPIC TOGETHER.
 Talk about... ways your family can engage with the UUA 2011 Statement of Conscience on Ethical Eating.
-In addition to congregational or community garden partnerships, there are many ideas and resources in the Ethical Eating Study Guide and the Ethical Eating blog.
+In addition to congregational or community garden partnerships, there are many ideas and resources in the Ethical Eating Study Guide and on an ethical eating page on UUA.org.

 EXTEND THE TOPIC TOGETHER.
 Plant a garden at home, at your child's school, at your congregation, or in a community garden.
 Spend time in the garden during every season and live in harmony with the rhythms of life.